 Adults: Although the Acadia Regional Youth Orchestra does not currently offer instruction to adult string players outside of our Fiddle Group, adult string players with 2 or more years of playing experience are welcome to contact us in order to connect with other adult players in small (self-guided) chamber groups.
 These groups would not be offered as part of the ARYO program, and would need to be entirely self-organized, but we would be happy to help interested string players connect in this way.

 The ARYO instruction and orchestral program fee for 2022/23 is $200 per student (20 instruction weeks per year, September-April), with a family rate if more than one child from the same family is enrolled, as follows:

 3rd and more family members: 20% reduction $160

 Per term payment is also possible at $110 per term (family rate still applies)

 The Fiddle Group fee is $125 per year (or per term $67.50).

 Special Note: ARYO Board members receive a free registration in exchange for their participation.
 We welcome applications to the board and you can find a description of ARYO board member roles on the “About Us” page.

 Rentals: ARYO participants may rent instruments from ARYO for the duration of the program at a preferred rate of only $100 for violins and violas, or $150 for cellos, plus $50 security deposit.
 Instrument rental may be continued through the summer for an additional cost of $50.

 We really hope you will consider joining us at ARYO!
-Our first three years at Horton High School and two years at Acadia were very successful, and we are very much looking forward to continuing our mission of offering the opportunity to learn string instruments and to play in string and full orchestra to as many students in the Annapolis Valley region as possible.
+We are very grateful to families and instructors for the enthusiastic support which allowed us to keep the orchestra program running through the pandemic, and we are looking forward to continuing our mission of offering the opportunity to learn string instruments and to play in string and full orchestra to as many students in the Annapolis Valley region as possible.

 You are welcome to contact us with any questions or for more information at firstname.lastname@example.org